Irumbu Kuthirai: Production

 AGS Entertainment announced that they were simultaneously producing six films in March 2013 and revealed one of those would be a "racy action script" featuring Atharvaa to be directed by newcomer Yuvraj Bose, a former assistant of Arivazhagan.
-Priya Anand was signed on to feature in the film in August 2013, while Lakshmi Rai and Johnny Tri Nguyen, previously seen in AR Murugadoss's 7aum Arivu, were selected to portray other roles.
-Writer Narsim debuted as a dialogue writer for this film.
+Priya Anand was signed on to feature in the film in August 2013, while Lakshmi Rai and Johnny Tri Nguyen, previously seen in AR Murugadoss's 7 Aum Arivu, were selected to portray other roles.
+Writer Narsim debuted as a dialogue writer for the film.

 In October 2013, the team moved on to film a schedule in Italy for 20 days, canning scenes and songs after finishing another schedule in Puducherry.
 In November 2013 it was reported that Lakshmi Rai was out of the project, and a relative newcomer, Joshna Fernando, was hired and he shot for some sequences and a song with the cast in the Italy schedule.
 In a turn of events, Lakshmi Rai began filming for the project again in March 2014.
 Akshara Gowda shot for a dance number in the film.